 II.
 “TsTheGenie” was born for Twitter.

 I love sharing hints & inspiring other genealogists on Twitter.
-I aim to make genealogy fun & as interesting as it can possibly be.
+I make genealogy as fun & as interesting as it can possibly be.
 Sometimes my fun is a bit more colorful than the genealogy community is used to but they seem to put up with me.
 I try to earn my keep among the veterans & make it worth their effort to embrace my style.
-When I am not working on my own genealogy, I enjoy helping Donor Conceived & Adoptees find their biological families & that is the part that makes me feel somewhat like an actual “genie”.
+When I am not working on my own family history, I enjoy helping Donor Conceived & Adoptees find their biological families & that is the part that makes me feel somewhat like an actual “genie”.
 I am a volunteer Search Angel, I learn from the best at DNA Detectives, and I love doing it.
-I will never know everything & so many at DNA Detectives are much better than I am, but because of CeCe Moore & her dedicated community of seekers & finders, I continue to learn every day.
-I believe in Genetic Genealogy, & as far as I am concerned CeCe is the Goddess of that approach.
+Though I will never know everything & so many at DNA Detectives are much better than I am, because of CeCe Moore & her dedicated community of seekers & finders, I continue to learn every day.
+I believe there is a place in this world for Genetic Genealogy, & as far as I am concerned CeCe is the Goddess of that approach.

-How do you do Genetic Genealogy?
+How does genealogy become Genetic Genealogy?
 You simply add DNA evidence to your work rather than just letting the paper trail alone tell the family story.
-I start with a traditional family tree, like everyone else, then use the genetic matches to map out which branches are verified & up to which point.
-If there is no way to make a traditional tree (such as in cases of adoption) then what I do is analyze one’s DNA, compare it to their matches, identify which ones line up on the same segment, build a mirror tree based on that & eventually (sometimes after many years) we find our Huckleberry to start a traditional tree with.
-It can take a very long time if a person doesn’t have many close DNA matches, & some cases remain cold for decades.
-Particularly if they are Jewish.
-That is nearly impossible & I refer those seekers to a better genie than I. Ashkenazi Jews didn’t have surnames until about 200 years ago, so working with their genealogy is for those who are very, very gifted with patience.
+I start with a traditional family tree, like everyone else, then use DNA matches to map out which branches are verified & up to which point.
+If there is no way to make a traditional tree (such as in cases of adoption) then the only thing I can do is analyze the seekers DNA, compare it to their matches, identify which ones line up on the same DNA segment, build a mirror tree based on that & eventually (sometimes after many years) we find our Huckleberry to start a traditional tree with.
+It can take a very long time if a person doesn’t have many close DNA matches, & some cases are cold for decades (particularly if they are Jewish).
+Jewish ancestry is nearly impossible for me & I refer those seekers to a better genie than I. Ashkenazi Jews didn’t have surnames until about 200 years ago, so working with their genealogy is for those who have a gifted level of patience.

 III.
 This explanation was necessary.